jasongwartz/kube-deploy/README.md

 If you're logged in to your Docker remote repository, you don't need to set up any additional configuration to push your Docker image.

 If you're using Google Container Registry for `kube-deploy` images, a few short steps can log you into the Docker remote.
-If `kube-deploy` is being run locally, it will prompt you to run the following commands to authenticate the container registry:
+If `kube-deploy` is being run locally, it will prompt you to run the following commands to authenticate the container registry (If your local machine is a Mac, you might have to disable "Securely store docker logins in macOS keychain" to make `docker-credential-gcr` work properly):

     gcloud components install docker-credential-gcr
     docker-credential-gcr configure-docker